Stahl99/blockchain-voting-system/admin-tool/readme.md

-# How to use the Blockchain Voting Client
+# How to use the Blockchain Admintool

 * Go to https://github.com/Stahl99/blockchain-voting-system/releases/ to get the latest release of the client side applications
 * Download and extract the .zip files